Reading time: 3 minutes

-Everyone loves a bargain, but once they turn 60 many Tasmanians forget to grab one of the best deals on offer – their Tasmania Seniors Card.
+Everyone loves a bargain, but once they turn 60 many Tasmanians forget to grab one of the best deals on offer – the free Tasmanian Seniors Card.

-To help you make the most of this valuable free scheme, check out SuperGuide’s detailed guide to accessing and using a Tasmanian Seniors Card.
+To help you make the most of this valuable free scheme, check out SuperGuide’s detailed guide to accessing and using your Tasmanian Seniors Card.

 What benefits are available?

-With a TAS Seniors Card you can access lots of discount offers and this includes generous public transport and government concessions in some states.
+With a Tasmanian Seniors Card you can access many discount offers on goods and services you purchase, plus generous public transport concessions and reductions on some government fees and charges.

 The discounts available from participating businesses vary considerably, with many of the benefits related to holidays, travel and hospitality.
 There are also discounts on everyday items like automotive services, household needs, recreation and professional services.

-Although discount offers are available year-round from participating businesses, some states also offer special time limited deals.
-That means it’s a good idea to regularly check your state’s Seniors Card website for the current deals and offers.
+Although discount offers are available year-round from participating businesses, some offers are special time-limited deals.
+That means it’s a good idea to regularly check the Tasmanian Seniors Card website for the current discounts and offers.

 Guide to your Tasmanian Seniors Card – rules and benefits